Cludo/Cludo.Docs/source/includes/DataIndexing/_pushurls.md

 #### HTTP body

-The pushurls takes a collection of pages, if it’s one page
+The pushurls takes a collection of pages.

-> The request body would look like this:
+> If it’s one page, the request body would look like this:

 ```json
 [